SQCU/verifiers/README.md

 # Verifiers: Reinforcement Learning with LLMs in Verifiable Environments

+### Fork notes!
+there are a collection of shell scripts about the root directory! they probably do things.

+math_train_qw3_0.6b.py has very peculiar results that demand further study;

+particularly, it is revealed that tool-calling is far more easily learned through the suggested training template... than use of the answer output formats needed for score-based verification! this is a surprising or perhaps even stunning result, and suggests further development of continuous, soft, overlapping, or curriculum verifiers in further experiments.

+### End fork notes!

 This repository contains a set of tools for reinforcement learning with LLMs in verifiable environments.

 **WARNING:** This repository in its current state should be viewed as **in-progress research code**, and is not guaranteed to yield stable or optimal training results.
 Best results will likely be found on reasonable timescales when using 7B+ models, and at least 8 GPUs.